rmartone/missionlog/README.md

 [npm-image]: https://img.shields.io/npm/v/missionlog.svg?style=flat
 [npm-url]: https://www.npmjs.com/package/missionlog

-Missionlog is an easy to use lightweight logging library that provides level based category filtering.
-Messages are logged when their level is greater than or equal to their category's level `(ERROR > WARN > INFO)`.
-A category is a string that typically refers to a subsystem like "security" or "renderer".
-At initialization, each category is assigned a level. **Granular control over your logs keeps them readable and uncluttered**.
+Missionlog is an easy to use lightweight logging library that supports granular level based filtering and tagging.
+Filtering keep your logs readable and uncluttered while tagging makes them searchable.

+Messages are logged when their level is greater than or equal to their `tag`'s level.
+Tags are assigned a level, when missionlog is initialized otherwise they default to `INFO`.
+Tags typically refer to a component like `'security'`, or `FooBar.name`.

-# Features
+## Features
 * Small footprint **~400 bytes with 0 dependencies**
 * Simple **JSON configuration**
-* Filter by level
+* Filter by level, `ERROR > WARN > INFO`
-* Filter by named category `'system' | 'whatever'`
+* Filter by `tag` `'system' | 'whatever'`
 * Flexible log event callback
   * Style terminal output with chalk
   * Send JSON to a cloud service like Loggly